content-left-bg.png

 Note: Lifeguard services are not considered as supervisors of the activity.

-Specific roles for supervisors must include recovery, emergency and general supervision roles.
 All adult supervisors must be able to identify, and respond to, risks or hazards that may emerge during the activity including the ability to:

 • recover a participant from the water

-• operate signalling devices needed in a duress situation, including marine radio and flares must be readily identifiable
+• operate signalling devices needed in a duress situation, including marine radio and flares must be readily identifiable.

 In addition to the above, for high risk level activities: